 Magnificent sprawling red-brick campus and historic works of art to take your breath away – and if that isn’t enough, the continuing academic success is bound to impress.

-It has just been rated ‘excellent’ in every aspect by the Independent Schools’ Inspectorate.
-More than 80 per cent of final year student in 2012/13 received offers from Russell Group universities, ten winning places at Oxford and Cambridge.
+It has been rated ‘excellent’ in every aspect by the Independent Schools’ Inspectorate.
+More than 80 per cent of final year students in 2015/16 received offers from Russell Group universities.

 Unique fee structure

 Founded in 1552, granted a Royal Charter in 1553 and relocated to Horsham in 1902, the facilities and setting can only be described as majestic.

 Headmaster John Franklin is clear what makes CH unique: “The most obvious is the Tudor uniform which is worn with great pride by our pupils.
 However it is not the Tudor uniform or Band Parade, but our charitable mission, which allows us to provide a transformational education for children.

 “Christ’s Hospital prides itself on the outstanding young men and women who move on each year.
 Friendly, forthright and entirely unpretentious, our school leavers take with them the confidence and the skills that they will need to achieve success at university and to make a worthwhile contribution to society in later life.”